Errors

 How to Write an Error Test Case

 Your compiler test suite can include error test cases.
 An error test case can include a compile-time or run-time error.
 In either case, the expected output should include exactly one line of text.
+In order to simplify marking, only one error should be present in the test case and exactly one line of expected output should catch it.
+Below is an example:

 var integer x = 0;